SpikE-Odets/esx_jewelrobbery/README.md

 # Features:

-  	Will receive random amount from Config.MinMoney to  Config.MaxMoney -  default is 5 - 100
   	AllowedWeapons:
  		list for Weapon break chance.
 Each weapon can have unique break chance.
 If set to 100 will break first try.
 	ItemDrops:
  		list for Items allows for unique drop chance for each item, as well as max amount player can receive per box.
 	UnAuthJobs:
  				list for server jobs that are not allowed to rob the jewelry store.
 	Config.Closed:
  		This setting will close the store if the number of police on the server is lower then the Config.MinPolice.